Deconstructing Miss Granger:

 Or is she reluctant to rub people’s noses in the fact that she is Muggle-born?

-It is obvious that she rapidly picked up the message that to be Muggle-born is not a particularly desirable situation in the current wizarding world, and it is a circumstance that she can do nothing about.
+It is obvious that she rapidly picked up the message that to be the child of Muggles is not a particularly desirable situation to be arguing from in the current wizarding world, and it is a circumstance that she can do nothing about.
 Upon the whole, taken in concert with the lack of evident closeness with her own family, the overall picture that I am getting suggests a level of voluntary alienation from the mundane which goes rather beyond mere adolescent angst.
-But then, I am beginning to suspect that alienation from the company of others, including her family, may be a semi-natural state for Miss Granger.
-One that she may not have originally sought, but one that is at least familiar enough to her to be worth maintaining.
+But then, I am beginning to suspect that alienation from the company of others, including her own family, may be a semi-natural state for Miss Granger.
+One that she may not have originally sought, but that is at least familiar enough to her to be worth maintaining.

 Which is to say; it is familiar, therefore it can be controlled.
 And canon Hermione is very, very much about control.
 That has been obvious from the beginning of the series.